 Frequently Asked Questions

-• How many negative keywords should I have?
+How many negative keywords should you have?

-• Will negative keywords hurt my campaign?
+Can negative keywords hurt campaigns?

-• Can I use negative keywords in Performance Max?
+Can you use negatives in Performance Max?

-• Do negative keywords impact Quality Score?
+Do negative keywords affect Quality Score?